Mrcubix/Touch-Gestures-Doc/getting_started/hold_setup_gesture.md

 The boundaries size must be non-zero.
 ```

-let's keep it at the default values for now and focus on the only available tweak for this gesture: \
+let's keep it at the default values for now and focus on the available tweaks for this gesture: \
-The `Deadline` tweak.
+The `Hold For` & `Threshold` tweak.

-If you hover your cursor over the tweak, you will see a tooltip explaining what it does. \
+If you hover your cursor over the tweak, you will see a tooltip explaining what it does.

-In this case, the `Deadline` represents the amount of time within which the gesture must be completed. \
+In this case, the `Hold For` represents the amount of time the specified number of fingers need to be held in place for the gesture to be triggered.
-This include the you put your finger down, until it is lifted up again.
+After this time has passed, the binding will be pressed, and will only be released once all the fingers are lifted.

-80ms is the default value, but you can change it to your liking.
+1000ms is the default value, but in our case, we wan't to reproduce a tap, so we will set it to 80ms. \
+you may change it to your liking.

 ```{note}
 This value was chosen as it was the average accross all Wacom CTH-xxx & PTH-x51 tablets.